-No doubt, video marketing is a very powerful and effective way to market your blog and bring traffic to your site.
+No doubt, video marketing is a very powerful and effective way to market your blog and generate traffic to your site.

 YouTube is the 2nd largest search engine in the world, only 2nd to Google – and it’s owned by Google, so go figure.

-That right there should be reason enough to jump in and start doing some video marketing.
+That right there should be reason enough for you to jump in on the video marketing craze.
 It doesn’t have to be hard or complicated at all.